 Shade available in and out of the water

 The picnic area next to the car park is reasonably flat, but there is no wheelchair access provided to the water.

 There is no campground at Shaws Lake.
-If you want to camp in the Lerderderg State Park, the nearest campground
+If you want to stay overnight in the area near this swimming hole, you can try

 Blackwood mineral springs, which are a 1.6 km walk downhill from Shaws Lake, or go for a swim in Lerderderg Gorge